Figure 1THINGS EVERY CHAPTER 13 DEBTOR SHOULD KNOW

 - Postpetition claims.
-If a debtor has to use credit after the case is filed, if credit is necessary to the success of the debtor’s plan and if permission of the Court is obtained, that debt may be managed through the plan as if it were a claim arising prior to filing.
+If a debtor has to use credit after the case is filed if credit is necessary to the success of the debtor’s plan and if permission of the Court is obtained, that debt may be managed through the plan as if it were a claim arising before filing.

 Source: Keith M. Lundin & William H. Brown, Chapter 13 Bankruptcy, 4th Edition, Appendix A, Sec.
 Rev. Apr.
 14, 2009, www.Ch13online.com.